What is Electrolysis on metal roofs?

 Roofguard’s solution to electrolysis on metal roofs

-Besides the application of a specially formulated anti-corrosive primers, we have found that installing sacrificial anodes extends the life of the roof and significantly delays the bimetallic reaction on metal roofs.
+Besides the application of specially formulated anti-corrosive primers, we have found that installing sacrificial anodes helps with managing the electrolysis on metal roofs.
+And it also extends the life of the roof and significantly delays the bimetallic reaction on metal roofs.

-Sacrificial Anodes are highly active metals that are used to prevent a less active material surface from corroding.
-They are created from a metal alloy.
-An anode have more negative electrochemical potential than the other metal it will be used to protect.
+Sacrificial anodes are highly active metals that are used to prevent a less active material surface from corroding.
+They are created from a metal alloy and assist with the mitigation of electrolysis on metal roofs.
+An anode has more negative electrochemical potential than the other metal it will be used to protect.
 The sacrificial anode will be consumed in place of the metal it is protecting, which is why it is referred to as a “sacrificial” anode.